Updated: May 2026

 Irregular Large Expenses

-When you are saving but know you will need occasional access — property taxes, insurance premiums, quarterly tax payments — money market accounts let you earn interest while maintaining direct spending capability without a transfer delay.
+Property taxes, insurance premiums, quarterly tax payments — money market accounts let you earn interest while maintaining direct spending capability without a transfer delay.
+Keeps the money earning rather than sitting in checking waiting to be paid out.

 Conservative Cash Reserves

 Retirees or conservative savers who want a stock market alternative without giving up liquidity find money market accounts appealing.
-Keep significant cash reserves earning competitive interest with instant access when opportunities or needs arise.
+Significant cash reserves earn competitive interest with instant access when opportunities or needs arise.

 The Math: How Much Extra You Actually Earn